 More Healthy Sweets

-If you love these tasty almond balls, you’ll want to try even more healthy sweets.
+If you love these tasty almond balls, you should make these chocolate-dipped cashew butter balls.
+Maybe that will inspire you to try even more healthy sweets.
 Here are some favorites to try:

 For more almond butter snacks, you’ll definitely want to try this almond butter cake.
 It’s delicious!